adobe-commerce/dropin-template/README.md

 ### 3. Update Mesh/Backend Endpoint (for development only)

-For development purposes, you will need to update the `.env` file with the correct mesh/backend endpoint.
+For development purposes, you will need to rename your `.env.sample` file to `.env` and update the new `.env` file with the correct mesh/backend endpoint.
 This file is used to store environment-specific configurations.

 ```env
 ENDPOINT="your-endpoint"